 Impact on the complexity and BD-rate performance.

-CTU-based GALF with slice filter set (JVET-J0018, MediaTek)
+CTU-based ALF with slice filter set (JVET-J0018, MediaTek)

 Technology to be investigated

 CTB-based ALF with slice filter set is proposed in JVET-J0018.
 At slice level, up to 16 filters with three pixel classification methods, i.e., IntensityClassifier, HistogramClassifier, and DirectionalActivityClassifier, can be used for current slice.
 At CTB level, based on the control flags signalled in slice header, three modes, NewFilterMode, SpatialFilterMode, and SliceFilterMode, at most are supported to achieve CTB-based adaptation.